Notalib/nativescript-accessibility-ext/README.md

 * accessibilityLabel (NativeScript implements this as automationText. android maps to ContentDescription and iOS to both accessibilityLabel and acccesibilityIdentifier)
 * onAccessibilityTap (iOS)
 * onMagicTap (iOS)

+### Helpers:

+#### FontScaleObservable
+NativeScript Observable for getting the native fontScale on either platform.
+Note: For this to work properly on Android you need to add fontScale to the `android:configChanges` in your **AndroidManifest.xml**

 ## Using the plugin
 To use the plugin in your nativescript-app, install and import the module: